YashSomani18/WhatsappReminder/README.md

 4. Start the backend server:

-## Usage
+# Usage

-1. Open the application in your web browser.
-2. Enter the phone number, reminder message, date, and time.
-3. You can change the theme according to your need either Light or Dark.
-4. To get the reminder you first need to send "join roll-cost" to this whatsapp number "+14155238886"
+1. Enter a valid 10-digit phone number and reminder details in the form inputs.
+2. Select a date and time for the reminder.
-5. Click the "Add Reminder" button to schedule the reminder.
+3. Click the "Add Reminder" button to add the reminder.
-6. The reminder will be saved in the database and sent as a WhatsApp message at the specified time.
+4. The reminder will be displayed in the reminder list.
-7. View the list of scheduled reminders on the homepage.
+5. Reminders that have passed their scheduled date and time will be sent via WhatsApp, and then they will be automatically        deleted from the list.
-8. To delete a reminder, click the "Delete" button next to the reminder.
+6. To delete a reminder, click the "Delete" button next to the reminder in the list.
+7. Use the theme toggle buttons in the header to switch between dark and white themes.

+# API Endpoints

+- GET /getAllReminder: Get all reminders.
+- POST /addReminder: Add a new reminder.
+- POST /deleteReminder: Delete a reminder.

+# Notes

+1. The reminder scheduling functionality uses the setInterval method to periodically check for reminders that need to be sent.
+In a production environment, it is recommended to use a task scheduler or a message queue system for more reliable and        scalable scheduling.
+2. The application assumes that the Twilio API credentials are valid and the phone numbers provided are registered on            WhatsApp.
+4. The application uses the moment-timezone library to handle timezone conversion when saving the reminder and displaying the    reminder time.
+5. The MongoDB connection string provided assumes a connection to MongoDB Atlas.
+If you are using a local MongoDB instance,
+   please update the connection string accordingly.